r-grandorder/tri-hermes/en/pages/shimosa.md

 **Amakusa Shirou:**

 Now you shall experience my anguish for yourselves!
-Reality Marble: The Hell of Shimabara! ! !
+Reality Marble: The Hell of Shimabara!!!

 ---